 - 3 tablespoons olive oil or avocado oil

 - 1 ½ teaspoons dried Italian seasoning

 - 3 tablespoons chopped pecans or walnuts (or a mix), toasted

-- Lemon or lime wedge and/or shredded Parmesan or Manchego cheese (optional)
+- Lemon or lime wedge and/or shredded Parmesan (optional – omit for dairy-free and Whole30)

 - Preheat the oven to 375°F. Mist a 9×13 inch baking dish with nonstick cooking spray (may also use a round 10-inch baking dish or any 3-quart baking dish).